cnlohr/avrcraft/README.txt

 Special thanks to the folks at #mcdevs.
 They made this awesome thing here: http://www.wiki.vg/Protocol

+Thanks to nickelpro at #mcdevs for helping me with 1.7 support.

 I used a few guides when working on the SD card code. http://www.esawdust.com/blog/serial/files/SPI_SD_MMC_ATMega128_AVR.html http://elm-chan.org/docs/mmc/mmc_e.html